The Rookout ETL Agent is a component that can be installed within your network.

 Linux Daemon Update

-The linux deamon can be updated to the latest version using the following command:
+The linux deamon can be updated to the latest version by rerunning the setup script:

 Linux Daemon Restart